Discrete Inclusions of C*-algebras: Inclusions of C*-algebras

 where the shadings denote whether we consider $A$-$A$ or $A$-$B$ bimodular maps. \end{thm} \begin{proof} We fist show that $\Psi_K$ is well-defined.
 Notice that $K\boxtimes_A B\in\rCorr(A\to B)$ is fgp as a right Hilbert $B$-module.
 Since clearly $\Psi_K (g)$ is $A$-$B$ bimodular, and letting $\{u_i\}_1^n\subset K$ be a Pimsner--Popa basis, then $\Psi_K (g)$ is $B$-compact, and even finite rank, by expressing $\Psi_K (g)(k\boxtimes b)=\sum_1^n |\check{g}(u_i)\rangle\langle u_i\boxtimes 1|\ k\boxtimes b\rangle_B.$ (This is also described in \cite[Proof of Theorem 8.1.27 (2)]{BlLM04}.)
 Thus $\Psi_K(g)$ is an adjointable $A$-$B$ bimodular map.

 That $\Psi_K$ and $\Phi_K$ are mutual inverses follows by direct computation, and the naturality of $\Psi$ and $\Phi$ is also straightforward. \end{proof}

 Frobenius reciprocity lies at the heart of our C*-reconstruction technique (Section \ref{subsec:CAlgObjFun}) as it provides a direct link between certain C*-inclusions and abstract C*-algebra objects in $\cC$-graded vector spaces.
 In the next proposition, we prove what might be the strongest feature of PQR inclusions.
-As an application of Frobenius reciprocity, in the presence of an irreducible inclusion, it implies that the number of copies of a given fgp $A$-$A$ bimodule that $B\Omega\subset \cB$ can host is at most finite.
+As an application of Frobenius reciprocity, in the presence of an irreducible inclusion, PQR implies the number of copies of a given fgp $A$-$A$ bimodule that $B\Omega\subset \cB$ can host is finite.

-\begin{thm}[{Theorem \ref{thmalpha:DiamondTotalPQR}}] Let $A\overset{E}{\subset}B$ be a unital inclusion of C*-algebras.
+\begin{thm} Let $A\overset{E}{\subset}B$ be a unital inclusion of C*-algebras.
 Then the diamond space linear functor

 is in fact a C*-algebra object in $\Vec(\fgpBim(A)).$ If $A\subset B$ is irreducible, then this object is connected and for each irreducible $K\in\fgpBim(A)$ we have

 More generally, for pairwise non-isomorphic irreducible $K_1,\ldots, K_m\in \fgpBim(A)$ and integers $n_1,\ldots, n_m\in \bbN$ one has